 A. H. R. Buller, preeminent mycologist, Economic Biology, 1906, 1, p.
 101

 Since light levels tends to be lower in the woods, due to foliage and shadows, supplemental flash is necessary for producing high quality photographs.
 I’m using a Canon Speedlight 430 EX II with a short off-camera cable so I have control over the flash’s direction.

-You can see more of my deadwood series at my online gallery.
 I’d appreciate receiving your comments or criticism.

 You’ll recall that last month we had a clear evening while I awaited the rise of the full moon.
 Unfortunately, I didn’t see it until a half hour after sunrise, due to heavy haze over the distant waters.
 The forecast, again, was clear, setting the stage for another try.
 Would I see it?
 Here’s what I saw about twenty minutes before the published moon rise time of 6:22 PM.